-- two years followed by a lock-up period of two years; or - four years and no lock-up period.
+- 2 years followed by a lock-up period of 2 years, or - 4 years and no lock-up period.

 Vesting conditions are subject to the presence in the Group and investment in Atos Origin shares throughout the vesting period.
-The initial investment is subject to a two year lock-up period.
+The initial investment is subject to a 2 year lock-up period.

-Under this plan, the Group has recognised a personnel cost amounting to EUR 2.3 million from May 2008.
+Under this plan, the Group has recognized a personnel cost amounting to EUR 2.3 million from May 2008.
 The cost expected for 2009 is EUR 3.6 million.